-Look out for these hairy caterpillars in Florida
+Look out for these hairy caterpillars in Florida.
+Here’s why

 The caterpillar is common in Florida, according to DOH.

-Seminole County Public Schools made a post on Twitter to make parents aware these caterpillars could leave behind a stinging rash.
+Seminole County Public Schools made a post on Twitter to make parents aware that the caterpillars could leave behind a stinging rash.

 Health officials said the bug’s hairs or cocoon can cause an allergic reaction that could lead to an itchy rash.